Kleber Claux: Biography

 Claux's behaviour and attitudes to sex and nudity scandalised 1940s Australia.
-In 1947 Claux’s 16-year-old daughter Moira was caught appearing nude in short films confiscated by Sydney police.
-Moira stated that like her father she was a nudist and found nothing wrong with appearing naked in films or photographs, as long as it wasn't in seductive poses.
+In 1947 Claux's 16-year-old daughter Moira was caught appearing nude in short films confiscated by Sydney police.
+Moira stated that like her father she was a nudist and that she found nothing wrong with appearing naked in films or photographs as long as it wasn't in seductive poses.

 In 1948, a female journalist visited the Claux's and was equally shocked to see naked family portraits around the house and by Claux's admission that he and his wife allowed Moira to bring boyfriends over for the night, a taboo issue in 1940s Australia.
-The journalist’s resulting article, in Woman magazine, was the first article in a mainstream Australian publication to seriously examine naturism.
+The journalist's resulting article in Woman magazine was the first article in a mainstream Australian publication to seriously examine naturism.

 The Claux's also hosted regular nudist parties, with a young Peter Finch an occasional guest.

 Claux retired from his barrow in May 1956 and in 1958 travelled to England as Australian delegates to the World Naturist Congress.

-Called a great and gusty lover of life, Claux claimed his life philosophy as "I don't believe in absolute good, or absolute evil ...
+He claimed his life philosophy as "I don't believe in absolute good, or absolute evil ...
 A man can only try to go in the direction he believes is right."

 Claux died in Marrickville, Sydney in June, 1971, aged 78.
-In addition to Moira, Claux had 3 sons.
-The eldest, Eugene Crick Claux was born in Gloucestershire on 8 January 1929, studied art at East Sydney Tech 1944-49 and had paintings exhibited in the 1946 and 1947 Wynne Prize.
+In addition to Moira, Claux had three sons.
+Eugene Crick Claux, the eldest, was born in Gloucestershire on 8 January 1929, studied art at East Sydney Tech 1944-49 and had paintings exhibited in the 1946 and 1947 Wynne Prize.
 He graduated in life drawing in January 1950, two months before he died aged 21 on 8 March after a mental breakdown.
-Eugene's dry point sketch of his father’s head was donated to the Art Gallery of NSW in 2013.
-The next eldest was Peter, who went to the USA but later returned to Australia, then Kleber jnr, whose sister-in-law married Ken Buckley, the civil libertarian academic.
+Eugene's dry point sketch of his father's head was donated to the Art Gallery of NSW in 2013.

 A drawing of Claux by the Australian artist Douglas Dundas is in the collection of the Art Gallery of New South Wales.